-You can find available jobs in Denmark on the websites listed in the grey box (located to the right or at the bottom of the page depending on whether you are using a computer, tablet, or phone).
-In your search, you can specify either the city (Randers) or the region that covers both Randers and Aarhus (Midtjylland) in the search parameters.
+You can find available jobs in Denmark on different job websites.
+In your search, you can specify either the city (Randers) or the region that covers both Randers and Aarhus (Midtjylland).
 You can also add the region that covers Aalborg (Nordjylland).
 To limit your search, you can choose specific job categories (for example, trade and service, information technology, social and health, etc.).

 Most companies also advertise vacancies on their website.

 Many people get a job through networking and not just by applying for the job.
 Thus, it is essential to have a good network.
-You can start building your network by setting up a profile on some of the popular networking related websites such as Linkedin, Xing, Facebook, and Twitter.
+You can start building your network by setting up a profile on some of the popular networking related websites such as LinkedIn.
 You can also develop a broader network by taking part in different social activities.
 Whom you know is often as important as what you know.

 Recognition of qualifications